friendly-bits/geoip-shell/NOTES.md

 3) Geoip blocking, as well as automatic list updates, is made persistent via cron jobs: a periodic job running by default on a daily schedule, and a job that runs at system reboot (after 30 seconds delay).
 Either or both cron jobs can be disabled (run the *install script with the -h option to find out how, or read [DETAILS.md](/DETAILS.md)).

+4) By default, ip sets are configured with policy 'memory' in order to minimize memory consumption (at the expense of some performance).
+If your machine has enough memory (perhaps 512MB or higher), consider using the 'performance' policy for ip sets.
+This can be enabled by running the _-install.sh_ script with the `-p` option.

-4) You can specify a custom schedule for the periodic cron job by passing an argument to the install script.
+5) You can specify a custom schedule for the periodic cron job by passing an argument to the install script.
 Run it with the '-h' option for more info.

-5) Note that cron jobs will be run as root.
+6) Note that cron jobs will be run as root.

 7) The run, fetch and apply scripts write to syslog in case an error occurs.
 The run and fetch scripts also write to syslog upon success.
 To verify that cron jobs ran successfully, on Debian and derivatives run `cat /var/log/syslog | grep geoip-shell`.
 On other distributions, you may need to figure out how to access the syslog.

 8) These scripts will not run in the background consuming resources (except for a short time when triggered by the cron jobs).
-All the actual blocking is done by the system firewall.
-The scripts offer an easy and relatively fool-proof interface with the firewall, config persistence, automated subnet lists fetching and auto-update.
+All the actual blocking is done by the netfilter component in the kernel.
+The scripts offer an easy and relatively fool-proof interface with netfilter, config persistence, automated ip lists fetching and auto-update.

-9) Sometimes the RIPE server is temporarily unavailable and if you're unlucky enough to attempt installation during that time frame, the fetch script will fail which will cause the installation to fail as well.
-Try again after some time or use the ipdeny source.
+9) Sometimes ip list source servers are temporarily unavailable and if you're unlucky enough to attempt installation during that time frame, the fetch script will fail which will cause the installation to fail as well.
+Try again after some time or use another source.
 Once the installation succeeds, an occasional fetch failure during autoupdate won't cause any issues as last successfully fetched ip list will be used until the next autoupdate cycle succeeds.

-10) If you want to change the autoupdate schedule but you don't know the crontab expression syntax, check out https://crontab.guru/ (no affiliation - I just think it's handy)
+10) If you want to change the autoupdate schedule but you don't know the crontab expression syntax, check out https://crontab.guru/ (no affiliation)

 11) To test before deployment:
 <details> <summary>Read more:</summary>